finspot/technical_test-senior_software_engineer/README.md

 **Notes**

+- You may preview all available pictos at https://finspot.github.io/picto/
 - Typescript is optional
 - No time limitation, but we'll ask how long it took you
 - Have fun 🙂